StarRocks/starrocks/docs/en/sql-reference/sql-statements/account-management/REVOKE.md

 ## Examples

-Example 1: Revoke the read privilege on `testDb` and all tables in this database from user `jack`.
+Example 1: Revoke the read privilege on all tables in database `db1` from user `jack`.

 ```SQL
 REVOKE SELECT_PRIV ON db1.* FROM 'jack'@'192.%';
 ```

-Example 2: Revoke the privilege to use spark_resource from user `jack`.
+Example 2: Revoke the privilege to use `spark_resource` from user `jack`.

 ```SQL
 REVOKE USAGE_PRIV ON RESOURCE 'spark_resource' FROM 'jack'@'192.%';